GriersonMarucciLab/Minesweeper/README.md

 GAMA (Installation) (Chalkley et al 2019, https://doi.org/10.1101/681270)
 =========================================================================
 GAMA is written in Python3 and relies on a variety of different packages.
-These dependencies can be easily taken care of by installing it from PyPI using either �pip install genome_design_suite� or �conda install genome_design_suite�
+These dependencies can be easily taken care of by installing it from PyPI using either:
+> pip install genome_design_suite
+> conda install genome_design_suite
 (it is recommended that you do this from within a virtual environment since this is pre-alpha and has not been extensively tested with different versions of all the libraries).
 A list of dependencies is available in the main directory of the github repository if you would like to do this manually.
-The main dependency is the �genome_design_suite� which is a suite of tools created by Oliver Chalkley at the University of Bristol which enables it to be easily run on different (or even multiple) clusters and well as enabling automatic data processing and database management.
+The main dependency is the genome_design_suite which is a suite of tools created by Oliver Chalkley at the University of Bristol which enables it to be easily run on different (or even multiple) clusters and well as enabling automatic data processing and database management.
 In order to run this code you must have a computer dedicated to remotely managing the simulations.
 A PC with a quad-core Intel(R) Xeon(R) CPU E5410 (2.33GHz) and 1GB of RAM running CentOS-6.6 was used as our computer manager, which is referred to as OC2.
 GAMA was run on OC2 using the scripts contained in gama_management.zip.